Current STudents

 (b) to engage in any form of cheating, academic dishonesty or misconduct, fraud or misrepresentation not herein otherwise described, in order to obtain academic credit or other academic advantage of any kind.

-(The Statement and Code has been adapted from the University of Toronto)
+(The statement and code have been adapted from the University of Toronto.)